IBM-Cloud/docs/services/mobileaccess/app-monitoring-logger.md

 MFPLogger.send(success, failure);
 ```

-## Enabling the {{site.data.keyword.amashort}} Client SDK internal logs
+## Enabling the {{site.data.keyword.amashort}} client SDK internal logs
 {: #enable-logger-sdklogs}
-This feature is currently available only in the Android version of the {{site.data.keyword.amashort}} Client SDK.
+This feature is currently available only in the Android version of the {{site.data.keyword.amashort}} client SDK.

-The {{site.data.keyword.amashort}} Client SDK provides a better development experience by not unnecessarily increasing the Logcat output with its internal debug messages.
+The {{site.data.keyword.amashort}} client SDK provides a better development experience by not unnecessarily increasing the Logcat output with its internal debug messages.
 Therefore, by default, internal log messages that are produced by the {{site.data.keyword.amashort}} SDK with the DEBUG level are not printed.
-You can enable printing of all internal log messages of the {{site.data.keyword.amashort}} Client SDK with the following API:
+You can enable printing of all internal log messages of the {{site.data.keyword.amashort}} client SDK with the following API:

 ```